The-Academic-Observatory/observatory-platform/docs/telescopes/jstor.md

 Search for the Gmail API and enable this.

 ### Creating the Gmail API connection and credentials
-#### Set-up google cloud project to use Gmail account.
-If the Gmail account is part of the same organization (e.g. using a g-suite account):
- *  In the IAM section add the Gmail account you want to use as a user.

-If the Gmail account is not part of the same organization (e.g. regular account@gmail.com):
-  * Go to 'APIs & Services'
-  * Click 'OAuth consent screen'
-  * For user Type, choose 'External' and click create.
-  * Add the Gmail account you want to use as a test user.
+Currently, the telescope works only with a Gmail account that is an internal user (a G-suite account).
+It is possible to create credentials for an external user with a project status of 'Testing' in the OAuth screen, however refresh tokens created in such a project expire after 7 days and the telescope does not handle expired refresh tokens.
+See the [documentation](https://developers.google.com/identity/protocols/oauth2#expiration) for more info on OAuth refresh token expiration.

 #### Create OAuth credentials
+- In the IAM section add the G-suite account you would like to use as a user.
-* From the 'APIs & Services' section, click the 'Credentials' menu item.
+- From the 'APIs & Services' section, click the 'Credentials' menu item.
-* Click 'Create Credentials' and choose OAuth client ID.
+- Click 'Create Credentials' and choose OAuth client ID.
-* In the form, enter the following information:
+- In the form, enter the following information:
-  *  Application type: Web application
+  -  Application type: Web application
-  *  Name: Can be anything, e.g. 'gmail API'
+  -  Name: Can be anything, e.g. 'Gmail API'
-  *  Authorized redirect URIs: add the URI: http://localhost:8080/
+  -  Authorized redirect URIs: add the URI: http://localhost:8080/
-  *  Click 'Create'
+  -  Click 'Create'
-* Download the client secrets file for the newly created OAuth 2.0 Client ID, by clicking the download icon for the client ID that you created.
-The file will be named something like 'client_secret_token.apps.googleusercontent.com.json'
+- Download the client secrets file for the newly created OAuth 2.0 Client ID, by clicking the download icon for the client ID that you created.
+The file will be named something like `client_secret_token.apps.googleusercontent.com.json`
-* Get the credentials info using the JSON file with client secret info by executing the following python code.
+- Get the credentials info using the JSON file with client secret info by executing the following python code.

-Note that when you create these credentials, any previously stored credentials become invalid.
+Note that there is currently a limit of 50 refresh tokens per client ID.
+If the limit is reached, creating a new refresh token automatically invalidates the oldest refresh token without warning.
 ```python
 import urllib.parse
 from google_auth_oauthlib.flow import InstalledAppFlow